robenkleene/collections/cards/music-theory.md

 # Music Theory

-## Symbols
+## Stave

+- **In music theory, what is a stave?** The lines representing pitches
-- **In music theory, what is a clef?** The symbol that determines the pitch
+- **In music theory, what is a clef?** The symbol that determines the pitch of the lines in the stave
-- **In music theory, what is an accidental?** A note that isn't in the current scale
+- **In music theory, what is an accidental?** A note that isn't in the scale
-- **In music theory, what does the double sharp do?** Raise a note by two half steps
-- **In music theory, what does the double flat do?** Lower a note by two half steps
-- **In music theory, what does a sharp do?** Raise a note by a half steps
-- **In music theory, what does a flat do?** Lower a note by a half steps
+- **In music theory, what is measure?** The rhythmic grouping of notes
-- **In music theory, what does a natural do?** Cancels out any accidental
+- **In music theory, what is a bar?** A synonym for measure
-- **In music theory, what does a dot mean on a note?** Add one half of its length
+- **In music theory, what are barlines?** The lines between measures
-- **In music theory, what does a note with multiple dots mean?** Each dot adds one half the length of the previous notes value

 ## Meta

-- **In music theory, what is measure?** The grouping of notes
-- **In music theory, what are barlines?** The lines between measures
-- **In music theory, what do the two and bottom numbers in a time signature mean?** The top number is the number of beats per measure, and the bottom number is the note division that's considered one beat.
+- **In music theory, what do the top and bottom numbers in a time signature mean?** The top number is the number of beats per measure, and the bottom number is the note division that's considered one beat.
 - **In music theory, what is a compound time signature?** A time signature that can be counted multiple ways, usually in reference to groups of three eighth notes

 ## Notes